Statistics

 She is now known as Gai Waterhouse, and is a businesswoman and horse trainer.

-Kay Patrick will be 83 - 2 credits, including Poppaea in The Romans
+Kay Patrick was 83 - 2 credits, including Poppaea in The Romans

 Is an actress who appeared in two early Doctor Who stories.